Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Distribution of Temporal Motifs

 By independence,

 Since $\sum_{\tau \in \mathcal{T}_S}\Prob{[\tau(e)\leq l_e]}=r$ is both finite and absolutely convergent, we observe that this is equivalent to the following via the $|E_H|$ fold Cauchy product,

-\end{proof} With that established, we may turn our attention to construction of the actual bound.
+\end{proof} With that established, we may turn our attention to the construction of the actual bound.
 The observant reader may notice that the expectations obtained above will tend to zero whenever $\delta(n)=o(n^{-\rho_H})$ and $|V_H|$ is fixed.
 Infact \cref{lem: expectation} is sufficient to show the lower bounds of \cref{thm: Continuous Existence} and \cref{thm: Discrete Existence} via a straightforward application of the first moment method.
 Unfortunately, the same cannot be said for \cref{thm: Cliques}.
 Indeed, even a cursory inspection of the problem will reveal that $\ContFull{\delta}_{S_1,\tau_1}$ and $\ContFull{\delta}_{S_2,\tau_2}$ have a strong positive association whenever $\tau_1$ and $\tau_2$ share labels or even when $S_1$ and $S_2$ share a single edge.
 Consequently, the first moment produces an extremely weak bound that explodes whenever $r>1$ and the size of $H$ is unbounded.
-In order to control these dependencies and limit the contribution of additional occurrences after the first, we make use of a slightly more sophisticated bound based on the ratio of the expectation and the expectation conditioned on being non-zero. \LemMotifUpper* \begin{proof} Fix $S \in \mathcal{S}$ and define by $\ContSum{\delta,S}=\sum_{\tau \in \mathcal{T}_S}\ContFull{\delta}_{S,\tau}$ the number of $\delta$-temporal cliques on $S$.
-We will begin with a pair of claims: \begin{claim}
+In order to control these dependencies and limit the contribution of additional occurrences after the first, we make use of a slightly more sophisticated bound based on the ratio of the expectation and the expectation conditioned on being non-zero. \begin{restatable}{lemma}{LemMotifUpper} Let $H=(V_H,E_H)$ be a fixed graph, $P=(E_H,\prec)$, $\mathcal{G}=(V,E,\lambda)$ be a sample from $\Gamma_{[n]}(\psi)$ and $0<\delta<1$.
+Then,